Decrepitdoors/ez_multitwitch/README.md

 # ez_multitwitch
-Easily open all the streams you want from your following page
+Easily open all the streams you want from Twtich

 Pin the extension for easier access!

 ---
+## Install Intructions

+Download the Code Zip and unzip it to a folder

+Navigate to chrome://extensions/

+Enable Developer Mode in the top right

+Click Load Unpacked in the top left and point to the folder you unzipped to

+---
+## How to use

 Right click on a stream on Twitch